 The next step in the project will be to learn more about tank fire extinguishment tactics.
 As the experience from real tank fires shows that we can’t expect to extinguish an ethanol tank fire using common fire fighting tactics, there is an urgent need to develop some alternative methods (see below for more details).

-We would like to welcome Alert Inc/The Solberg Company Partnership as a new Full Partner from 2014!
+We would like to welcome Alert Inc/The Solberg Company Partnership as a new Full Partner and Tryg Forsikring A/S as an Associate Partner.
 We would also like to thank BRANDFORSK for their additional funding with EUR 50 000 to the work within WP1 and WP2.

 A list of all partners can be found under Administration.